I’ve talked briefly about hours in my post on what to look for in a used jet ski. This topic is so vast, I feel this subject deserves its own post.

 A jet ski, when correctly maintained, can go for more than 1,000 hours and over 20 years.

-In summary, I wouldn’t let engine hours be the only deciding factor when considering the lifespan of a jet ski.
+In summary, I wouldn’t let engine hours be the only deciding factor when considering the lifespan.
 Some might argue that engine hours become less important when other factors are considered.

 I’ve made a point in my “factors to consider before buying a used jet ski” that hours don’t matter.

-I make this statement based on years of experience buying and selling jet skis, during which I’ve encountered many instances where the hour count wasn’t the definitive factor in determining a jet ski’s value.
+I make this statement based on years of experience buying and selling watercraft, during which I’ve encountered many instances where the hour count wasn’t the definitive factor in determining it’s value.